clowdhaus/terraform-aws-iam/README.md

 2. Use AWS Defined Policies to Assign Permissions Whenever Possible

-Use the [iam-assumable-role module](https://github.com/terraform-aws-modules/terraform-aws-iam/tree/master/modules/iam-assumable-role) to create IAM roles with managed policies to support common tasks (admin, poweruser or readonly).
+Use the [iam-role module](https://github.com/terraform-aws-modules/terraform-aws-iam/tree/master/modules/iam-role) to create IAM roles with managed policies to support common tasks (admin, poweruser or readonly).

 3. Use Groups to Assign Permissions to IAM Users